TiForward/tiforward.github.io/journal/2015-04-12-sunday-recap-n-1.md

 the community (mostly made by JS developers) understanding and helping in the internals of the SDK.

-If we try to recap and bring order to the discussion we can extract the following sub-topics:
+As we try to recap and bring order to the discussion we can extract the following sub-topics:

 - How do we lower the barrier for the community to contribute back to the SDK?